brianm/a/README.md

 # Customizing the Skeleton

-Folks using this skeleton will almost certainlyneed to customize it.
+Folks using this skeleton will almost certainly need to customize it.
 Beyond making it fancier, the two things to look out for:

 ## The PACKAGE Makefile Variable